Continuing Education Activity

 Treatment / Management

-The treatment of cerebral salt wasting (CSW) and syndrome of inappropriate secretion of antidiuretic of hormone (SIADH) are very different, so it is critical to have the correct diagnosis prior to initiating treatment.
+The treatment of cerebral salt wasting (CSW) and syndrome of inappropriate secretion of antidiuretic of hormone (SIADH) is very different, so it is critical to have the correct diagnosis prior to initiating treatment.

 As cerebral salt wasting typically occurs after aneurysmal subarachnoid hemorrhage, the first treatment strategies are targeted at treating the underlying subarachnoid hemorrhage and aneurysm or another CNS insult.
+This treatment is covered in the StatPearls article on acute subarachnoid hemorrhage.
 Secondly, the patient must be volume repleted while treating the hyponatremia.
 Typically, the patient is started on isotonic saline for mild to moderate cases of hyponatremia of cerebral salt wasting.
-The isotonic fluid provides the fluid for the hypovolemic patient as well as helps to restore the body sodium stores.
+The isotonic fluid provides the fluid for the hypovolemic patient as well as helps to restore the body's sodium stores.
 For moderate to severe cases of hyponatremia, more aggressive sodium replenishment may be required with either hypertonic saline such as 3% hypertonic saline and/or salt tabs (1 to 2 grams up to three times daily) as well as limiting free water intake.
-Some have advocated for the use of fludrocortisone as well for treatment of cerebral salt wasting.
+Some have advocated for the use of fludrocortisone as well for the treatment of cerebral salt wasting.

 - Head injury